“I don’t think it’s for me,” I say to the estate agent as I poke my head into the en-suite.

 And I cancelled my viewings because I was right all those weeks ago – at this very moment in time, buying a new home isn’t for me.

-(Not much) more information about my impending travels
+More information about my future travels

 Where am I going?
 I still don’t quite know.
 But there will be a trip to Morocco for sure and a quick break to Milan to meet some travel friends.
 After that?
 Who knows.
 But send me some suggestions.